 - Guided Photography Tour with Golden Pagoda & Big Buddha

-Silver Beach is a 250m-long tropical beach paradise set in a charming little bay facing northeast located just north of Lamai Beach, at the foothills and cliffs separating Lamai from the more popular Chaweng area on the east coast of Koh Samui.
+Silver Beach is a 250 metre-long tropical beach set in a charming little bay facing northeast, just north of Lamai Beach.
+The beach lies at the foothills and cliffs separating Lamai from the more popular Chaweng area on the east coast of Koh Samui.

-Also known as Haad Thong Ta-khian (which in Thai means ‘the beach of the Ta-khian Trees’) Silver Beach hosts four long-established hotels and restaurants: Crystal Bay Beach Resort, Silver Beach Resort, Thongtakian Resort, and Crystal Bay Yacht Club which occupy the full length of the beach.
-Nevertheless, and according to Thai law, even if you’re not staying at one of the hotels you’re still free access to this tranquil strip of sand which offers some particularly good sunbathing, swimming and snorkelling opportunities.
-Read More...0
+Also known as Haad Thong Ta-khian (which in Thai means "the beach of the Ta-khian Trees"), Silver Beach hosts several long-established hotels and restaurants which occupy the full length of the beach.
+Nevertheless, and according to Thai law, even if you’re not staying at one of the hotels, you still have free access to this tranquil strip of sand which offers some particularly good sunbathing, swimming and snorkelling opportunities.
+Read More...

-Hin Ta and Hin Yai, some fascinating rock formations on Koh Samui’s south coast, have been a source of mirth and wonder on the island since they were discovered by the locals many years back.
-Art often imitates Nature, but less common is Nature imitating Art, especially the Art of the Ribald.
-But in Thailand anything is possible and these rocks, known as Grandpa (Ta) and Grandma (Yai), look, respectively, like male and female genitalia.
+Hin Ta and Hin Yai are some fascinating rock formations on Koh Samui’s south coast.
+They've been a source of mirth and wonder on the island since they were discovered by the locals many years ago.
+Art often imitates Nature, but less common is Nature imitating Art, especially the art of the ribald.
+But in Thailand, anything is possible and these rocks, known as Grandpa (Ta) and Grandma (Yai), look, respectively, like male and female genitalia.

 Set on the rocky coastline between Lamai and Hua Thanon, Hin Ta and Hin Yai raise indulgent chuckles or embarrassed titters from those who go to see them.
 This unusual and titillating sight has, naturally, given rise to a colourful legend explaining how the rocks came into being.
 Read More...

-Lamai Night Plaza is a mini-version of Bangkok's Patpong night market located in the centre of Lamai town, diagonally opposite McDonald's and leading to a bar beer square.
-At first glance, Lamai Night Plaza seems like Knockoff Paradise but after a stroll up and down the lines of stands it becomes plain that there are also local goods on sale here from lots of pirated goods to copied clothes to trashy 'Swiss' army knives to the usual displays of flip-flops.
+Lamai Night Plaza is a mini version of Bangkok's Patpong night market located in the centre of Lamai town.
+The place would easily seem like a place that dominantly sells knockoff items.
+But after a stroll up and down the lines of stands, it becomes plain that there are also local goods on sale here.
 It's a fun place to get your shopping in.

-This night bazaar is not as noisy as Chaweng’s version and even has a food centre, café and a pub to the side.
+This night bazaar is not as noisy as Chaweng’s version and it even has a food centre, a café, and a pub to the side.
 Take your time and remember to smile throughout transactions and bartering.
-Do not pay the original asking price; you’re expected to bargain.
+Do not pay the original asking price – you’re expected to bargain hard.
 Read More...

 Wat Khunaram is the last residence of Koh Samui’s Mummified Monk.
-It is an unusual sight; a unique insight into Buddhist and Thai culture.
-The monk Luong Pordaeng died in 1973 in a seated meditative position and ever since his body has been on display in an upright glass case at the temple.
+It is an unusual sight and a unique insight into Buddhist and Thai culture.
+The monk Luong Pordaeng died in 1973 in a seated meditative position and his body has been on display ever since in an upright glass case at the temple.
 Remarkably, even more than 30 years on, the monk’s body shows little sign of decay.
-For some visitors, having a dead man in full view might be a shocking sight, but for Thais it is something to reflect upon and revere.
+For some visitors, having a dead man in full view might be a shocking sight, but for Thais, it is something to reflect upon and revere.

-Aside from the Mummified Monk, Wat Khunaram is a fairly typical Buddhist temple, where local people come to make merit and pray daily.
-Amulets and other Buddhist artifacts may be bought, and visitors are welcome to join or observe the daily rituals and have a look around.
+Aside from the Mummified Monk, Wat Khunaram is a typical Buddhist temple, where local people come to make merit and pray daily.
+You may buy amulets and other Buddhist artefacts, and you’re also welcome to join or observe the daily rituals and have a look around.
 Read More...

-The multi-lingual staff offer you a choice of two packages.
-For 100 baht, you can see the Valentine Stone, Siva Tara Waterfall and Lamai Viewpoint itself.
-For 800 baht, you get all that plus a zip line ride across the nearby valley, giving you an exciting and unique view across Lamai.
+The multilingual staff offer you a choice of 2 packages.
+One allows you to see the Valentine Stone, Siva Tara Waterfall and Lamai Viewpoint itself.
+The other lets you get all that plus a zipline ride across the nearby valley, giving you an exciting and unique view across Lamai.
 The park also has a restaurant by the entrance and a bar at the viewpoint.
 Read More...

 - Tel: +66 (0)80 890 9755

-Lamai Overlap Stone is located on a cliff top high above Lamai.
-It is a challenge to get up to these impressive balanced boulders, but the spectacular views on arrival make it worthwhile for the adventurous travellers.
+Lamai Overlap Stone is located on a clifftop high above Lamai.
+It is a challenge to get up to these impressively balanced boulders, but the spectacular views on arrival make it worthwhile for adventurous travellers.